 |26 Dec||Thu||Christmas Holiday||AR, NC, OK, SC, TN &

-Christmas in the United States is marked by joyful celebrations and time-honored traditions.
-The entire month of December is filled with holiday celebrations, from community events to family gatherings.
+For most Americans, the Christmas season begins the day after Thanksgiving and the entire month of December is filled with holiday celebrations, from community events to family gatherings.

 Most families set up a Christmas tree, typically a Douglas fir, and decorate it with lights, tinsel, ornaments, and candy canes.
 Many communities also erect a community tree in a public area; these trees are wide and tall, and they serve as the centerpiece for the community’s holiday celebrations.